Five reasons to become an intern at the Eden Project

 We do not accept speculative applications for our internships at Eden.
 When internship positions are available there will be information about these positions and a closing date below.
 Please do not complete and send applications speculatively.

-When there are positions available please download and complete the application form and diversity monitoring form (which can be found at the top of this page) and email them back, together with your CV, to firstname.lastname@example.org.
+When there are positions available, there will be an application form and diversity monitoring form available on this page.
+Please complete them and email them, together with your CV, to email@example.com.

 If you have any questions in the mean time, please do check our frequently asked questions below, which has guidance on everything from expenses to accommodation